lban2049/lodash/.aigne/doc-smith/docs/security.md

 # Security

-The Lodash team considers the security of the project a top priority.
-This document details our security policy, which versions receive security updates, and the procedure for responsibly reporting any vulnerabilities you may discover.
+The security of Lodash is a top priority.
+This document outlines our security policy, details which versions are supported with security updates, and provides instructions on how to report a vulnerability.

 ## Supported Versions

-The following table describes which versions of Lodash are currently supported with security updates:
+The following table describes which versions of the project are currently receiving security updates.

 | Version | Supported          |
 | ------- | ------------------ |